Mongolia: Water for All

 Travel/health insurance

-Gratuities for our driver(s) and trekking guide(s)
+Gratuities for our driver(s) and horse guide(s)

 How to Fundraise & Earn Credit Towards Your Trip